-Your day of excursions will end at the Luxor Temple where you will find evidence of 5 different cultures in one place – Roman, Greek, Christian, Islamic, and ancient Egyptian.
+Your day of excursions will end at the Luxor Temple where you will find evidence of five different cultures in one place – Roman, Greek, Christian, Islamic, and ancient Egyptian.

 A headless Greek statue and paintings on the walls of the temple where Romans attempted to cover the ancient Egyptian carvings with their own religious figures during their reign reflect the influence of other cultures on Egypt throughout history.

 Finally, head back to your hotel to treat yourself to a refreshing cocktail while lounging by the pool.
-It’s been a long 2 days of learning about the ancient history and ruins of this amazing city!
+It’s been two long days of learning about the ancient history and ruins of this amazing city!